Skip to content

 For a “small fee” (usually), your lender will take your outstanding balance and remaining term and reamortize your mortgage.

 This fee can range from $0 to $500 or more.
-You need to inquire with your lender beforehand to determine the cost, if any, as it can vary.
+You will need to inquire with your lender beforehand to determine the cost, if any, as it can vary.

 This lump sum payment is made in conjunction with the recast request and you wind up with a lower monthly payment as a result, though the interest rate and loan term remains unchanged.